 The KidWind Challenge is a hands-on renewable energy competition that engages students in STEM.
-Student teams bring small-scale wind turbines or solar devices that they've designed to the Challenge where they will be tested for power output.
+28 student teams from across Wisconsin and Northern Illinois will bring small-scale wind turbines or solar devices that they've designed to the Challenge where they will be tested for power output.
 Teams also meet with a panel of expert judges to present their design process and demonstrate their contextual knowledge and tackle instant challenge activities.
-The public is welcome to come spectate, cheer on the teams, and engage in hands-on science activities at the Science Expo.
+The public is welcome to spectate, cheer on the teams, compete in a "friends and family blade building challenge" and engage in hands-on science activities at the Expo from 12:00-2:45.

 What happens at the Wisconsin KidWind Challenge?